yclee1/learngit/readme.txt

-Git is version conctrol system.
+Git is  distributed version conctrol system.
 Git is free software.